sandysalamaa/my_learning_club/README.md

 # my_learning_club
-explanation for the  FBV and CBV actions in details giving examples  and WebSockets .
+1- Explanation for the  FBV and CBV actions in details giving examples .
+2- Simple explaination for websockets with example .